Ahmed-Elgohary1/Ahmed-Elgohary1/README.md

-- Third-Year Electrical Engineering Student @ ***Alexandria University***.
+- Third-Year Electrical Engineering Student⚡ @ ***Alexandria University***.
 Passionate About Software Engineering and philosophy.
+- 🌱 I’m currently learning Node.js
 <!--
 **Ahmed-Elgohary1/Ahmed-Elgohary1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.